Sorry, this listing is no longer accepting applications. Don’t worry, we have more awesome opportunities and internships for you.

 Conflict Management: focuses on solving conflict, not blaming; Maintains confidentiality; Keeps emotions under control; remains open to, and listens to, other ideas and tries new things.
 Will embrace constructive change even if personally difficult to do.

-Initiative: Exhibits strong effort and desire to accomplish what is undertaken; Expresses opinions in an appropriate manner; Is engaged in the process proactive
+Initiative: Exhibits strong effort and desire to accomplish what is undertaken; expresses opinions in a professional manner

 Self-Awareness & Development is aware of own strengths and areas of development; open to constructive feedback from others; Works to overcome limitations; Active in professional development.